Which Pension Option Should You Choose

 It is extremely important to realize that the monthly benefit amounts change depending on which sub-option you choose.
 This is one of the greatest complicating factors.
 Typically, the single life annuity provides the largest monthly benefit, but it also represents the greatest risk.

-So… Which Option Is Best For You?
+So, Which Pension Plan Option Is Best For You?

 As you may have guessed by now, this is not an easy question to answer.
 Your unique situation will determine which pension plan option is most likely to be the best.
 If you are working with an investment advisor and have confidence in your investment strategy, taking the lump-sum, single payment option will most likely allow you to maximize your benefit.